 Using our on-the-ground experience, HSC develops practical policy recommendations supporting healthy schools and advocates for these recommendations.
 We also strengthen the advocacy and leadership skills of parents, students and school leaders so they can advocate on their own behalf.

 For example, we advocated for data about chronic absenteeism to be included on public report cards.
 We’re now working with states and schools to enact policies that address the health-related reasons students miss school.

 Making sure that schools have the capacity to support wellness is critical to creating sustainable change, so HSC carries out behind-the-scenes work of building support for student health and wellness in the education sector and beyond.

-Following successful advocacy to bring back recess in Chicago, for example, HSC talked with principals and teachers to identify challenges they face in implementing this policy.
+Following successful parent-led advocacy to bring back recess in Chicago, for example, HSC talked with principals, teachers and parents to identify challenges they face in implementing this policy.
 One of the main challenges they identified was a lack of trained volunteers to support the effort.
 Others mentioned a lack of space or problems with old, broken playground equipment.
 HSC, working with parent leaders, organized trainings to equip parents to serve as recess monitors.
 HSC then launched the Space to Grow initiative with Openlands to build vibrant green schoolyards to support recess and outdoor education, among other goals.

 Transforming School Food

 350,000+ students in Chicago Public Schools are eating healthier school food—including regionally-grown produce and chicken raised without antibiotics in nearby Indiana—thanks to policies and practices the district has put in place with HSC’s support.
 Nationally, HSC is putting student voices front and center in the policy dialogue around school food through our Cooking up Change healthy cooking contest.
 We are joining advocates across the nation to speak up and defend hard-won progress for nutritious food in schools.